 If you want to know how to find your god and goddess, the first thing you should ask yourself is what am I drawn to?
 As a child were you interested in Ancient Greece, Egypt, Rome, or India?
-China?
-Perhaps you had an affinity for the ancient Celtic tribes.
+Perhaps you had an affinity for the ancient Celtic culture.
 Often we are drawn to an ancient culture because we’ve lived past lives there or our ancestors were from there.
 Whatever the reason, it’s wise to do further research and potentially find your god and goddess this way.

 The next thing to ask yourself is where are your ancestors from?
 If you know for sure they were from Nigeria, then look up the different deities (gods) originating in Nigeria.
 Diving into your ancestors’ beliefs and gods is enlightening and will help you find your god and goddess.
 This is just one example.
 If you know your ancestors were Irish or English, research the ancient Celtic and Anglo-Saxon gods from those countries.
+I promise you’ll be able to find a pantheon connected to your ancestors.
+And those gods will be extremely grateful when you reach out to them.

 Quite a few people, unfortunately, don’t have any idea who their ancestors were.
 If you aren’t sure, ask a relative.
 Start by asking the oldest person in your family – a grandparent, great aunt, or your parents.
 They may have a general idea of where your ancestors come from.
 Even if they don’t know exactly and you get an answer like “I don’t know, somewhere in Europe.
 I think Germany.”
 This is a great place to start.
 Look into the Germanic gods and goddesses and also the Celtic Gallic and Gallo-Roman gods and goddesses.